JuliaLang/julia/stdlib/Random/docs/src/index.md

 Additionally, normal and exponential distributions are implemented for some `AbstractFloat` and `Complex` types, see [`randn`](@ref) and [`randexp`](@ref) for details.

+!!! warn
+    Because the precise way in which random numbers are generated is considered an implementation detail, bug fixes and speed improvements may change the stream of numbers that are generated after a version change.
+Relying on a specific seed or generated stream of numbers during unit testing is thus discouraged - consider testing properties of the methods in question instead.

 ## Random numbers module
 ```@docs
 Random.Random